rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Wisdom cries aloud in the street, in the markets she raises her voice; ^0120

-at the head of the noisy streets she cries out; at the entrance of the city gates she speaks : ^0121
+at the head of the noisy streets she cries out; at the entrance of the city gates she speaks: ^0121

-How long, O simple ones, will you love being simple?
+"How long, O simple ones, will you love being simple?
 How long will scoffers delight in their scoffing and fools hate knowledge? ^0122

 If you turn at my reproof, behold, I will pour out my spirit to you; I will make my words known to you. ^0123